Travel-Specific Features

 How to identify it

-Test compression on a loaded bag — strap it down and feel the difference in load stability.
+Test compression on a loaded bag.
+Strap it down and feel the difference in load stability.
 Check buckle quality: AustriAlpin and ITW Nexus buckles outlast generic alternatives significantly.
 Assess strap placement for even compression (uneven strapping creates pressure points).
 Webbing width matters: 1-inch straps distribute force better than half-inch.

 When you don't need it

-For highly structured bags where contents don't shift much, or for consistently light loads, compression straps add complexity without meaningful benefit.
+For highly structured bags where contents don't shift much, or for consistently light loads, compression straps add complexity without benefit.

 Key takeaways